-The aggregate net fair values and carrying amounts of financial assets and financial liabilities are disclosed in the statement of financial position and in the notes to the financial statements.
+The aggregate net fair values and carrying amounts of financial assets and financial liabilities are disclosed in the balance sheet and in the notes to the financial statements.

-11. EMPLOYEES

-Number Number

-Number of employees at balance date
+11. EMPLOYEES Number Number Number of employees at balance date - -

-CHIROPRACTORS REGISTRATION BOARD OF WESTERN AUSTRALIA NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2005
+CHIROPRACTORS REGISTRATION BOARD OF WESTERN AUSTRALIA NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2006